Vinayyyy7/FineTune-Vision-LMs/README.md

 - Use `.jsonl` for large datasets (streamable, efficient)
 - Monitor loss curves to detect overfitting
 - Consider LoRA or QLoRA for low-resource setups
+- Use Less LoRA If Less VRAM (30GB).
+On 30GB+ On A Single GPU Like L4 Use Higher If Needed.
 - Test inference after training:
   ```python
   inputs = tokenizer("User: Explain black holes\nAssistant:", return_tensors="pt").to("cuda")